abner/flutter_js/README.md

 }
 ```

-> For running unit tests on MacOSx no extra step is needed.
+> For running unit tests on MacOSx no extra steps are needed.